 Henrietta laments that many women grow up thinking that marriage is a fairy tale.
 Instead, she insists, “Marriage is a reality job.”

-If one is being oppressed or mistreated in a marriage it is definitely time to take drastic actions to fix the situation, or end the marriage entirely.
+If one is being oppressed or mistreated in a marriage, it is definitely time to take drastic action to fix the situation or end the marriage entirely.

 The reality and responsibility of marriage

 As the founder of Manifesting Muslimah, Zahra Summayah coaches and supports many new Muslimahs in maintaining their faith in the face of adversity and abuse.